When it's you project

 ctrl + delete

+Same-sex relationships and gender diversity are not new phenomena; they are deeply embedded in human history and observed across countless species in nature.
 LGBTQ+ people have always existed.
-Same-sex relationships and gender diversity are not new phenomena; they are deeply embedded in human history and observed across countless species in nature.
 Scientific studies have documented homosexual behavior in over 1,500 animal species, reinforcing the fact that sexuality and gender identity are natural and not merely social constructs.
-Despite this reality, history has repeatedly attempted to erase LGBTQ+ identities.If you don't like your identity being erased, what gives you the right to erase someone else’s?
-If you wouldn’t want someone else deciding who you are allowed to love, how you can present yourself, or what you can do with your body and your life, what makes you think you can dictate that for someone else?
+Despite this reality, history has repeatedly attempted to erase LGBTQ+ identities.If simply existing in public is considered ‘pushing an agenda,’ then what does that say about the messages we accept without question?
+If a rainbow flag is 'forcing beliefs' on you, then perhaps all flags and slogans that are not the National 50 star, 13 stripe American flag should be banned.
+If one is an attack, why isn’t the other?
+If you wouldn’t want someone else deciding who you’re allowed to love, how you can express yourself, or what choices you’re allowed to make; then maybe the freedom we all want starts with allowing others the same.

 Many of the same people who rally against government overreach when it affects their own freedoms actively fight to strip LGBTQ+ individuals of theirs.
-The contradiction is blatant, yet ignored.
+It's a contradiction that’s hard to reconcile, and even harder to acknowledge out loud.

 This is How the Holocaust Started